Investigating Demographic Bias in Brain MRI Segmentation: A Comparative Study of Deep-Learning and Non-Deep-Learning Methods: Methods

 \subsection{Data}

 We utilized data from the Human Connectome Project (HCP) Young Adult dataset.
-Please refer to the Acknowledgments section for additional details regarding the dataset.
-According to the WU–Minn HCP 1200 Subjects Data Release: Reference Manual, each HCP participant is given a participant identification number for tracking and asked a number of demographic questions, including gender, age, twin status (including self-reported zygosity), race, ethnicity, educational level, household income, and relationship status{\citep{hcpmanual}}.\\ The T1-weighted MRIs have a resolution of \( 260 \times 311 \times 260 \) voxels with an isotropic voxel spacing of \( 0.7 \).
+According to the ``WU–Minn HCP 1200 Subjects Data Release: Reference Manual'', each HCP participant is given a participant identification number for tracking and asked a number of demographic questions, including gender, age, twin status (including self-reported zygosity), race, ethnicity, educational level, household income, and relationship status{\citep{hcpmanual}}.\\ The T1-weighted MRIs have a resolution of \( 260 \times 311 \times 260 \) voxels with an isotropic voxel spacing of \( 0.7 \).
 The subjects' ages ranged from 22 to 35.
 Reporting race and ethnicity in this study was mandated by the NIH, consistent with the Inclusion of Women, Minorities, and Children policy.
 Sex, race and ethnicity were self-reported by participants.
 For the training phase, we employed 30, 32, 33, and 31 images corresponding to black female, black male, white female, and white male subjects, respectively.
 In the testing phase, we utilized 19, 20, 19, and 20 images for black female, white male, white female, and black male subjects.

 We utilized the manual segmentations of two subcortical structures, the right and left nucleus accumbens (NAc), provided by neuroanatomist Dr. Jarrett Rushmore.
-This structure was selected due to previously reported sex differences in microstructure \citep{wissman2011NucleusAccumbens} and its role in the human reward system \citep{warthen2020RewardSystem}.
-Because NAc volume is widely employed as a volumetric biomarker, demographic bias in its automated segmentation could confound clinical inference and exacerbate health disparities.\\ Figure~\ref{fig:NAc-photo} shows a case of manual annotation of the right and left NAcs.
+This structure was selected due to previously reported sex differences in microstructure \citep{wissman2011NucleusAccumbens}.
+Because NAc volume is widely employed as a volumetric biomarker, demographic bias in its automated segmentation could confound clinical inference and exacerbate health disparities.
+Figure~\ref{fig:NAc-photo} shows a case of manual annotation of the right and left NAcs.